adlonymous/real-estate-market-service/README.md

 # Real Estate Market Data Service AI Agent on DAIN
-A DAIN Service AI Agent that extracts highly accurate and precise Real Estate market data and perform various tasks and analyses on it.
+A DAIN Service AI Agent that extracts highly accurate and precise Real Estate market data and performs various tasks and analyses on it.

 ## Tech Stack
 - TypeScript